flutter-tizen/flutter-tizen/doc/commands.md

   # Build a TPK for a TV emulator.
   flutter-tizen build tpk --device-profile tv --debug --target-arch x86

+  # Build a TPK with obfuscation and debug symbols.
+  flutter-tizen build tpk --obfuscate --split-debug-info=build/symbols

   # Build a Flutter module for adding to an existing Tizen app.
   flutter-tizen build module --device-profile common
   ```